314a/rr-r-publication/README.md

 4. To change the citation style, which by default is set to Chicago author-date format, you need to specify a _CSL 1.0_ file in the _csl_ metadata field.
 Add on a new line in the YAML metadata block the following `csl: taylor-and-francis-harvard-x.csl`.
 4. Render the document to see how the references are included.

-Your YAML header now may looks like this:
+Your YAML header now may look like this:

     ---
     title: "RMarkdown Minimal Example"